1. The Bijapur Sultanate was founded in which year?

 55. Which Bijapur Sultan participated in the destruction of Hampi after Talikota?

-a) Ismail Adil Shah
+A) Ismail Adil Shah

-b) Ibrahim Adil Shah I
+B) Ibrahim Adil Shah I

-c) Ali Adil Shah I
+C) Ali Adil Shah I

-d) Muhammad Adil Shah
+D) Muhammad Adil Shah

 Explanation: The Vijayanagara capital Hampi was looted and destroyed by Deccan Sultans’ armies.